-The FINAME financing agreement refers to the purchase of an aircraft, totaling R\$5,665 thousand, through the FINAME Program.
+We have a FINAME financing agreement that refers to the purchase of an aircraft, totaling R\$5,665 thousand, through the FINAME Program.
 Principal will be repaid in monthly and consecutive installments, starting in May 2012 and ending in April 2020.
 Interest will be paid in quarterly, consecutive installments during the grace period for principal repayment (May 2012) and on a monthly basis after such grace period.
 This financing bears interest set at the fixed rate of 4.50% per year.
 The financing is collateralized by a lien in favor of the lender and a promissory note in an amount corresponding to 130% of principal.

-Additionally, the FINAME financing agreement in 2015 refers to the purchase of aluminum forms totaling R\$8,281 thousand.
+Additionally, the FINAME financing agreement in 2015 and 2016 refers to the purchase of aluminum forms totaling R\$ 14,260 thousand.
 Principal will be repaid in monthly and consecutive installments, according to each purchase contract.
 Interest will be paid in quarterly and consecutive installments during the grace period for principal repayment and on a monthly basis after such grace period.
-This financing bears interest set at the fixed rate of 6.00% per year in the first financing and 9.50% per year in the successive financing.
+This financing bears interest set at: fixed interest rate of 6.00% and 9.50% a variation of the long-term interest rate (TJLP) plus spread of 3.70% per year and variation of the long-term interest rate (TJLP).